You have received an error in the Jenkins application which contains

 - CloudBees Jenkins Operations Center

-Check at the user level the number of open files you are allowed.
+At the user level, check the numerical limit of open files currently allowed.
 To see the current limits of your system, run

-ulimit -a on the command-line with the user running Jenkins (usually
+ulimit -a on the command-line as the user running Jenkins (usually

 jenkins-oc if you’re running CJOC).
 You should see something like this: